 All coaches are required to complete evaluations of the officials for each game that they play.
 This is an important tool to improve officiating in Minnesota.
 The more the lacrosse community puts into evaluating officials, the quicker the officials will improve.
 The system has scale ratings on several topics, but individualized constructive criticism is best.
 Also, give praise where it is due.
 It's a hard job and a nice word goes a long way.
 Once logged into your team's Arbiter Sports account, click Evaluations.
 Video tutorial is here.

 Pinnies with narrow shoulder straps are not recommended to be worn without a jersey or t-shirt covering the shoulder pads in a youth game.
-However, it is not an enforcable rule, so officials should not insist or penalize a youth player or team because of it.
+However, it is not an enforcable rule, so officials should not insist or penalize a team because of it.